Laws of Cricket: Setting up the game

 Law 8: The wickets.
 The wicket consists of three wooden stumps that are 28 in tall.
 The stumps are placed along the bowling crease with equal distances between each stump.
 They are positioned so that the wicket is 9 in wide.
 Two wooden bails are placed on top of the stumps.
 The bails must not project more than 0.5 in above the stumps, and must, for men's cricket, be 4.31 in long.
 There are also specified lengths for the barrel and spigots of the bail.
 There are different specifications for the wickets and bails for junior cricket.
 The umpires may dispense with the bails if conditions are unfit (i.e. it is windy so they might fall off by themselves).
 Further details on the specifications of the wickets are contained in Appendix D to the Laws.

 Law 9: Preparation and maintenance of the playing area.
 When a cricket ball is bowled it almost always bounces on the pitch, and the behaviour of the ball is greatly influenced by the condition of the pitch.
 As a consequence, detailed rules on the management of the pitch are necessary.
 This Law contains the rules governing how pitches should be prepared, mown, rolled, and maintained.

 Law 10: Covering the pitch.
 The pitch is said to be 'covered' when the groundsmen have placed covers on it to protect it against rain or dew.
 The Laws stipulate that the regulations on covering the pitch shall be agreed by both captains in advance.
 The decision concerning whether to cover the pitch greatly affects how the ball will react to the pitch surface, as a ball bounces differently on wet ground as compared to dry ground.
 The area beyond the pitch where a bowler runs so as to deliver the ball (the 'run-up') should ideally be kept dry so as to avoid injury through slipping and falling, and the Laws also require these to be covered wherever possible when there is wet weather.

 Law 11: Intervals.
 There are intervals during each day's play, a ten-minute interval between innings, and lunch, tea and drinks intervals.
 The timing and length of the intervals must be agreed before the match begins.
 There are also provisions for moving the intervals and interval lengths in certain situations, most notably the provision that if nine wickets are down, the lunch and tea interval are delayed to the earlier of the fall of the next wicket and 30 minutes elapsing.
+According to Law 11.8, a drinks interval "shall be kept as short as possible and in any case shall not exceed 5 minutes."